 I’ve talked with travel writers who worry about what to write if they don’t like the destination.
 Or worse, they simply take the free trip and fail to produce an article.

 Check out your destinations before you commit to visiting them.
 Know in advance what intrigues you about the place.
-Secure your assignments before you take the trip.
+Secure your travel assignments before you take the trip.

 Personally, I don’t visit destinations that are of no interest to me.
 As a result, I have no problems with working closely with the DMOs and getting assignments.
 And after the trip it’s easy to deliver captivating articles to my editors.